 If you are not currently a Mason and wish to become one, you can follow these steps:

-1) ASK TO JOIN If you know a Mason, tell him that you wish to join and he will be able to walk you through all of the steps.
+1) ASK TO JOIN If you know a Mason, tell him that you wish to join and he will be able to assist you in your application and proceeding through the necessary steps.
 If you don’t know a Mason, simply go to the Grand Lodge of Michigan website by clicking on the icon below and request additional information or by calling (989)-466-4440.

 They will get back to you, all you need to do is take that first step.